sunfishcode/wasm-reference-manual/WebAssembly.md

 A WebAssembly module can be [*instantiated*] to produce a WebAssembly instance, which contains all the data structures required by the module's code for execution.
-Instances can include [linear memory], which can serve the purpose of an address space for program data.
+Instances can include [linear memories], which can serve the purpose of an address space for program data.
 For security and determinism, linear memory is *sandboxed*, and the other data structures in an instance, including the call stack, are allocated outside of linear memory so that they cannot be corrupted by errant linear-memory accesses.
 Instances can also include [tables], which can serve the purpose of an address space for indirect function calls, among other things.
 An instance can then be executed, either by execution of its [start function](#start-section) or by calls to its exported functions, and its exported linear memories and global variables can be accessed.